 The topic Cannabis is constantly appearing in the news, and that’s not just here in the U.S.

-According to a recent article published by the Telegraph, Oxford University is going to launch a £10m research program into the effects of medical marijuana, following calls for its legalization.
+According to a recent article published by the Telegraph1, Oxford University is going to launch a £10m research program into the effects of medical marijuana, following calls for its legalization.

 The program is a partnership between the famous university and Kingsley Capital Partners, who are investing an enormous amount of capital in creating a global centre of excellence in cannabinoid research.
 The program is designed to examine the role of cannabis medicines in treating pain, cancer, and inflammatory diseases.